Honorary Consultant Neurologist

 Senior Clinical Lecturer in Neurology

-My research interests are into Post-Stroke Dementia and diagnostic tests for early dementia or cognitive impairment.
-I am investigating novel mechanisms of diagnosis of Alzheimer’s disease and other dementias using electroencephalography (EEG) and conversation analysis.
+My research interests are into non-invasive diagnostic tests for early dementia or cognitive impairment using electroencephalography (EEG) and conversation analysis.

 I am a co-applicant on a NIHR Research for Patient Benefit (RfPB) Programme: PB-PG-0211-24079 – Using Conversation Analysis in the Differential Diagnosis of Memory Problems: a pilot study is using the technique of conversational analysis to explore how people with and without an organic memory disorder describe their subjective memory complaint.
-This work is being led by Professor Markus Reuber who has used this technique in the field of epilepsy and non-epileptic attacks.
+This work is developing an automated system to conduct cognitive screening in memory clinics.

 I am PI for an Alzheimer’s Research United Kingdom (ARUK-PPG20114B-25) 2014-2016 (£29,805) project: ‘Developing a new biomarker for the early diagnosis of dementia; a novel non-linear signal processing approach using resting state EEG’.
 This is in collaboration with Dr Ptolemy Sarrigianis in the Department of Neurophysiology.